chocolatey/choco-wiki/CreatePackages.md

 ### 3. The package directory in `%ChocolateyInstall%\lib\mypackage`

 You can extract the application within the package directory itself (or even ship an extracted version with the package).
-This allows chocolatey to automatically find executables and put those on `%path%`.
+This allows Chocolatey to automatically find executables and put those on `%path%`.

 ### Make it clear in the package description